Nathan Peterman: Oakland / Las Vegas Raiders (first stint)

 After workouts with the Detroit Lions and Denver Broncos, Peterman was signed by the Oakland Raiders as part of their practice squad on December 19, 2018, as head coach Jon Gruden had previously raved about Peterman's play in college.
 Peterman signed a reserve/future contract with the Raiders on January 1, 2019.

-Peterman had a strong preseason in 2019 but was placed on injured reserve with an elbow injury on September 2, 2019.
+Peterman had a strong preseason, but was placed on injured reserve with an elbow injury on September 2, 2019.

 On April 16, 2020, the Raiders re-signed Peterman, a restricted free agent, to an original-round tender.
-He was fined by the NFL on October 5, 2020, for attending a maskless charity event hosted by teammate Darren Waller during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.
-Peterman made his first appearance for the Raiders in Week 12 against the Atlanta Falcons in relief of starter Derek Carr.
-Peterman completed 3 of 5 passes for 25 yards and rushed once for nine yards in the 43–6 blowout road loss.
+He was fined by the NFL on October 5 for attending a maskless charity event hosted by teammate Darren Waller during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.
+Peterman made his Raiders debut in Week 12 against the Atlanta Falcons in relief of starter Derek Carr.
+Peterman completed three of five passes for 25 yards and rushed once for nine yards in the 43–6 blowout road loss.

 On February 4, 2021, Peterman signed a one-year contract extension with the Raiders.
 During a Week 5 20–9 loss to the Bears, he briefly relieved Derek Carr in the fourth quarter after Carr suffered an injury.
-On November 2, 2021, Peterman was released and was re-signed to the practice squad.
+On November 2, Peterman was released and was re-signed to the practice squad.
 His contract expired when the team's season ended on January 15, 2022.

 Chicago Bears

 2022 season

 On May 11, 2022, Peterman signed with the Bears.
-He was released on August 30, 2022, and signed to the practice squad the next day.
+He was released on August 30, but was signed to the practice squad the next day.
 The Bears flexed Peterman to the active roster on November 26, after an injury to starter Justin Fields.

-During pregame warmups in week 12, primary backup Trevor Siemian, who was slated to start that week, suffered an oblique injury which led many people to believe that the Bears were going to start Peterman against the New York Jets, but Siemian ultimately ended up starting the game.
+During pregame warmups in Week 12, primary backup Trevor Siemian, who was slated to start that week, suffered an oblique injury which led many people to believe that the Bears were going to start Peterman against the New York Jets, but Siemian ultimately ended up starting the game.

 On December 3, 2022, Peterman was signed to the active roster after Siemian was placed on injured reserve, becoming Fields' primary backup.
-He made a relief appearance in place of Fields against his old team, the Bills, during the waning moments of a 35–13 defeat on Christmas Eve.
-Peterman completed two passes before spiking the ball at the 50-yard line and attempting a Hail Mary pass that was intercepted by Bills safety Jaquan Johnson, allowing Buffalo to close out the game.
+During a Week 15 25–20 loss to the Philadelphia Eagles, Peterman made his Bears debut and had an incomplete pass.
+In the next game against his former team, the Buffalo Bills, Peterman made a relief appearance in place of Fields during the waning moments of the 35–13 loss, completing three of five passes for 25 yards before spiking the ball at the 50-yard line and attempting a Hail Mary pass that was intercepted by Bills safety Jaquan Johnson on the final play.

-On January 4, 2023, Peterman was named the starter for the Week 18 matchup against the Minnesota Vikings, replacing Justin Fields who was ruled out for a sore hip.
-Peterman threw for 114 yards and a touchdown in the 29–13 loss.
+On January 4, 2023, Peterman was named the starter for the regular season finale against the Minnesota Vikings, replacing Justin Fields, who was ruled out with a sore hip.
+Peterman completed 11-of-19 passes for 114 yards and a touchdown in the 29–13 loss.